Claus Spreckels: Illness and death

-Spreckels began suffering from diabetes in his old age. and in 1898, he collapsed from severe complications of diabetes.
+Spreckels began suffering from diabetes in his old age and in 1898, he collapsed from severe complications of diabetes.
 In late 1903, he suffered from a series of strokes that temporarily left him unable to speak.

-In December of 1908, Claus Spreckels developed a common cold, which in his weakened condition gave way to pneumonia, and he died in his San Francisco home on December 26, 1908.
-He interred in the Spreckels Mausoleum at Cypress Lawn Memorial Park in Colma.
+In December 1908, Claus Spreckels developed a common cold, which in his weakened condition gave way to pneumonia, and he died in his San Francisco home on December 26, 1908.
+He is interred in the Spreckels Mausoleum at Cypress Lawn Memorial Park in Colma.
 His second son, Adolph, and his daughter-in-law, Alma de Bretteville Spreckels, were later interred there after their deaths.

 Legacy

 Family

 All four of Claus Spreckels sons would go on to become prominent figures in the American sugar industry, as well as other industries such as railroads, shipping, municipal transportation, and real estate development.
 His eldest son, John D. Spreckels became notable in his own right for his business empire and his critical role in the development of the city of San Diego.
 His daughter-in-law Alma de Bretteville Spreckels was a noted philanthropist who was nicknamed "The Great Grandmother of San Francisco" and was instrumental in the creation of the San Francisco's California Palace of the Legion of Honor museum.
 Direct, indirect, and in-law descendants of Claus Spreckels have left their mark in areas as varied as surfing, philanthropy, art patronage, German politics, and winemaking.
 The Rosekrans family of San Francisco, direct descendents of Claus Spreckels through his second son Adolph, continued to be a socially prominent family in the Bay Area into the 21st century.